ChristianHur/Front-End-Dev-With-React/react-router-example/README.md

-# How To Retrieve URL Parameters Usinv React Router 6
+# How To Retrieve URL Parameters Using React Router 6
 React Router version 6 introduces several powerful new features, as well as improved compatibility with the latest versions of React.
 It also introduces a few breaking changes from version 5.
 This document is a comprehensive guide on how to upgrade your v4/5 app to v6 while hopefully being able to ship as often as possible as you go.
 Below are two examples of changes that you will need to adhere to if you're running version 6.
 To learn more about all the new changes and how to upgrade to version 6, please visit https://reactrouterdotcom.fly.dev/docs/en/v6/upgrading/v5

 - React Router v6 introduces a `Routes` component that replaces `Switch`.
 In order to use v6, you'll need to convert all your `<Switch>` elements to `<Routes>`.